 There’s also no shortage of design and decorating inspiration, both modern and traditional.
 This beautiful courtyard leads to the store Mixta, where I like to browse for artful objects, jewelry, ceramics, clothing and more.
 The phenomenal furniture company Casamdiy (I’m a fan!) has their offices in the same building.
 Even this little corner is a hub of great style!

 For more modern style, I frequent the decor store Wabi on Aldama, where they have mastered the beauty of texture and the simple drama of black and white.

 There’s a phenomenal restaurant scene too, both in town and in the countryside.
 One of the newer restos is inside the boutique hotel 1810.
 It offers a spectacular rooftop view of the Paroquia in the jardine and up the main hill to Balcones.
 But you can literally find any kind of food you want in SMA.

-After years of visiting and dreaming and scheming, my sister, Katherine, and I took the plunge last May and bought a jewel box of a house to call our own — yes I bought a house with my sis!
-In honour of our mom, who first introduced us to this amazing place, we’ve named it Casa Louise.
-We’ve become fast friends with some amazing people here, like my dear friends Ted and Tim and Martha and Gabriel.
+After years of visiting and dreaming and scheming, my sister, Katherine and I took the plunge last May and bought a jewel box of a house to call our own — yes, I bought a house with my sis and my mum!
+In honour of mum, who first introduced us to this amazing place, we’ve named it Casa Louise.
+We’ve become fast friends with some amazing people here, like our dear friends Ted and Tim and Martha and Gabriel.
 It really has become our home away from home.
 We have big plans for the house, which I look forward to sharing with you.
 Be sure to follow along here and on Instagram @suzannedimma